Homotopical Intersection Theory, III: multi-relative intersection problems: Introduction

-\begin{rem} The obstruction $\chi(f)$ is defined in a homotopy theoretic manner, and its interpretation as an element in a direct sum of bordism groups relies on the Pontryagin-Thom isomorphism between bordism and the homotopy groups of the associated Thom spectrum.
-It is therefore reasonable to ask what $\chi(f)$ means geometrically.
-A class in the obstruction group appearing in Theorem \ref{main-thm} is represented by a $(j-1)!$-tuple $(D_1,\dots, D_{(j-1)!})$ in which each $D_i$ is a certain closed manifold of dimension $p - 2 -\Sigma$, equipped with a map $D_i \to E(P,Q_\bullet)$ such that the pullback of $\xi$ is identified with the stable normal bundle.
-When $j=1$, this manifold can be taken as the transverse intersection of $f\: P \to N$ with the submanifold $Q \subset N$ (see\ \cite[th.
-12.1]{KW1}).
+\begin{rem} The obstruction $\chi(f)$ is defined in a homotopy theoretic manner.
+Given the identification between bordism theory and the homotopy groups of a Thom spectrum, it is reasonable to ask what $\chi(f)$ means geometrically.
+In the $j=1$ case such an interpretation was provided by the ``Index Theorem'' of \cite[th.~12.1]{KW1}.
+The $j > 1$ case is more subtle and involves iterated intersections of null-bordism data.
+We hope to address this in detail another paper.
+Meanwhile, to leave the reader with an impression, we now sketch a geometric description of $\chi(f)$ when $j=2$.